 Can the Chevrolet Camaro be a good daily driver?

-Yes, the Chevrolet Camaro can be a fantastic daily driver as long as you don’t need rear doors and amore spacious interior.
-The Camaro isn’t some highly-strung exotic sport car that has to be carefully managed and maintained.
-The Camaro is a Chevrolet that’s just as good for the daily commute as a Spark, Malibu or an Impala, it’s just that it isn’t as practical if there are more than two of you in the car.
+Yes, the Chevrolet Camaro can be a fantastic daily driver as long as you don’t need rear doors and a more spacious interior.
+The Camaro isn’t some highly-strung exotic sports car that has to be carefully managed and maintained.
+The Camaro is a Chevrolet that’s just as good for the daily commute as a Spark, Malibu, or an Impala, it’s just that it isn’t as practical if there are more than two of you in the car.